 How can you discuss the same topics in a new light?
 That’s the challenge, and one you can solve by keeping your target audience in mind.
 For example, if your target market are CEOs, then writing content that caters to, say, house wives won’t do.
 Your visitors will surely appreciate an article more if they find it relatable.

 Don’t be afraid to inject anecdotes and humor in your posts.
 If there’s something that will set you apart from others, your collection of personal experiences and stories is definitely one of them.
 Be sure to incorporate them in your content to make them unique.

 Content Marketing—The Smart Way

 The road to boosting your search rankings is paved with great content.
 Keep in mind that content marketing not only improves your chances of gaining visitors and customers, but also adds value to the products and services your business offers.
 We hope this beginner’s guide helped you get started

 While you’re minding your on-page SEO strategy, don’t let your off-page SEO slack off.
 This includes building external links and nurturing your own content with internal links.
 External linking is when the power of your content really shines.
-After all, if it’s great content, people would surely link to it, either as reference or for recommendation.
+After all, if it’s great content, people would surely link to it, either as a reference or for a recommendation.